CPMpy/cpmpy/docs/modeling.md

 ## Setting solver parameters

 Now lets use our solver-specific powers.
-For example, with `m` a CPMpy Model(), you can do the following to make or-tools use 8 parallel cores and print search progress:
+For example, with `m` a CPMpy Model(), you can do the following to make OR-Tools use 8 parallel cores and print search progress:

 ```python
 import cpmpy as cp